oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ---

-You have reached the end of this lab !!
+You have reached the end of this lab!!

 Use your **back** button to return to the **C. Deploying to Kubernetes** section